For your safety, it is very important to make sure that any complementary therapist you see has the necessary training and qualifications.

 - the National Association of Citizens Advice Bureaux

 You will need to contact their professional regulatory body if you want to complain about a private therapist.
-Reputable therapists usually register with the Complementary and Natural Healthcare Council (CNHC) or the Health and Care Professions Council (HCPC).
+Reputable therapists usually register with:

 You will find it difficult to get help with making a complaint if the therapist doesn’t belong to a professional body.
-So it is important to make sure they are registered before you start seeing them for treatment.
+It is important to make sure they are registered before you start seeing them for treatment.

 We have detailed information on individual therapies.
-This includes finding a therapist, specific professional regulatory bodies and their contact details.
+This includes: